 Early Stage 1 Lessons Health, Wellbeing and Relationship s (Term 1) What makes me unique?
 Kindness- We are learning about kindness Kindness - song activator What does kindness look like, feel like, sound like?
 Role playing Drawing picture of someone being kind Introduce the concept of bullying as not being kind Bucket Fillers: book Health, Wellbeing and Relationship s (Term 1) What makes me unique?
 We are learning about bullying What does bullying look like? - Verbal, physical and social (WHAT YOU DO AND WHAT YOU SAY) Look at scenario cards and discuss whether it is bullying.
 Spaghetti in a Hot Dog Bun- Read the book and discuss how the little girl is being bullied.
 Health, Wellbeing and Relationship s (Term 2) How can we care for and include each other?
-We are learning to be respectful SC: Sharing Taking turns Activators Sesame street- sharing Sesame street -Taking turns Create an anchor chart What does sharing look like, feel like, sound like? (anchor chart) Discuss - What can we do when I want something and someone else has it?
-Model how to ask for a turn and to wait until they have finished.
-Role play different situations when they need to share or take turns.
-Discuss the feelings of the people in the scenario.
-Healthy, Safe and Active Lifestyles (Term 2) What choices can make me safe, supported and active?
+We are learning to be respectful SC: Sharing Healthy, Safe and Active What choices can make me safe, supported and active?
 We are learning to be safe and respectful.
-Activator Book - Revise what bullying may look like.
+Activator Book -

+Lifestyles (Term 2) Revise what bullying may look like.
 Discuss Keep your hands to yourself video Discuss why it is important to keep your hands and feet to yourself.
 Discuss personal space.
 Discuss what it looks like in different situations - in lines, on the floor, when playing.
 Healthy, Safe and Active Lifestyles (Term 3) How do we make healthy and safe choices in different situations?
 We are learning about bullying SC: Anchor - what can I do?
 What can I do if I feel bullied?
 Activator: Spaghetti in a Hot Dog Bun- Read the book Discuss what Lucy did in the story.
 What other things could Lucy do? (tell a teacher, tell a parent, walk away) Students draw a picture of what they could do if they were being bullied.
 Healthy, Safe and Active Lifestyles (Term 3) How do we make healthy and safe choices in different situations?
 We are learning about bullying SC: How can I show care for other people?
 Activator: Spaghetti in a Hot Dog Bun- Read the book Discuss how you could help Lucy if she was your friend e.g. ask them to stop, tell a teacher, ask Lucy to come and play with you etc. Students draw a picture of what they could do if they saw someone being bullied Healthy, Safe and Active Lifestyles (Term 4) What helps us to stay healthy and safe?
 We are learning about being friends SC: What is a friend?
 Healthy, Safe and Active Lifestyles (Term 4) What helps us to stay healthy and safe?
 We are learning about being friends SC: How can I be a good friend?